 You can view them on your computer or iOS/Android device (fullscreen if you use the little widgets on the bottom right of the panorama) and in glorious stereoscopic 3D if you have a Google-Cardboard-compatible viewer (available via Amazon here).
-I use a Wearality Sky, but I’m not sure if they’re still in business.
+I test on a Wearality Sky and VR Box – you can pick one up for around $20.

 View from the centre of the Main Living Hut: Before you lies the kitchen, on either side are sleeping bunks.
 On the left is Frank Hurley’s Darkroom.
 The doorway in front goes through to the Workshop.

 View to ‘Hyde Park Corner‘: the south-east bunks occupied by Ninnis and Merz.
-This is an early test view.

 Much of the visualisation work has been undertaken during my personal VR/Fulldome project regarding the Cape Denison Historic Site: ‘East of Antarctica‘, which in turn is based upon many years of visualising the 1911-14 Australasian Antarctic Expedition for fulldome and stereoscopic presentation.
 The buildings and artefacts are reconstructed by a mixture of 3D computer modelling (based on Adrian Welke‘s CAD model and architectural/building notes by Pete McCabe) and photogrammetric modelling derived from a variety of sources – mainly photos I took myself during 2007-8 and 2009-10, with additional material from Sally Hildred (2015), Dave Killick (2005) and others.
 They’re currently as accurate as is possible – given that the photos were not originally taken with photogrammetry in mind – pending any forthcoming expeditions there, where I would hopefully undertake a professional photogrammetric survey, using proper techniques and equipment.